About this project

 Dell Cart iteration.

-Insights from Quantity Data
+Insights From Quantitative Data

 Data showed that nearly two-thirds of customers abandoned their purchase at the cart page, indicating a critical opportunity to reduce churn and improve conversion.

-Insights from Qualitative Research
+Insights From Qualitative Research

 Before making any design decisions, I sought to uncover customer needs and pain points by asking: